Food and drinks to build muscle mass?

 You may be saying to yourself, "But I keep hearing about muscle powders and supplements that can bulk me up super speedily!"
 Muscle powders and supplements have been around for years and the ads can be seen everywhere.
 They are so convincing that it's hard to believe they don't help build muscle any faster — but they don't.
 Although extra calories are needed whenever you markedly increase your exercise routine, the increase does not need to come only from protein, which is what a lot of the labels on the muscle powders imply.
 Keep in mind that the RDA for protein is approximately 0.8 g/kg of body weight daily, but most Americans typically eat 1.0-1.25 g/kg of body weight.

-Check out other Q&As in the Fitness & Nutrition archives for more ideas and tips!
+Check out other Q&As in the Go Ask Alice!
+Nutrition & Physical Activity archives for more ideas and tips!

 Best of luck building your body from the inside out!